marshallpt/video-management-scripts/dvd-creation/README.md

 11-2-2013.avs
 encode_me.bat
 ```
-Running `enoce_me.bat` will execute ffmpeg to encode all the `.avs` files, and will pause the
+Running `encode_me.bat` will execute ffmpeg to encode all the `.avs` files, and will pause the
 terminal window on completion so the output can be read.